 Beauty brand Sephora offers numerous quizzes to their customers.
 Shoppers are able to find everything from their perfect perfume to the best face lotion for their skin.

 Video is one of the most challenging types of interactive marketing on the list, but done well, the conversion rates are excellent.
-Studies indicate that landing pages featuring video see conversion rates of 80 percent or more.
+In fact, studies indicate that users spend 88% more time on a website with video content than one without.
 You need equipment and scriptwriting skills, but if you’re willing to put in the work, you’ll see incredible return.

 Buzzfeed created an advertising juggernaut through interactive marketing, particularly quizzes, videos, and listicles.
 Marketers regularly use the Buzzfeed platform to promote content with a unique spin.
 At the link, you can see a video promoted by Duncanville, an animated series.